Ph.D. in History, Northwestern University (expected June 2022)

 My research is not simply an intellectual exercise; it is and remains a deeply personal project.
 Here is an interview I conducted at the University of Oxford where I spoke about what inspires my research.

-My first book project, Internationalist Intellectuals: Pan-Africanism and Africana Studies Across the Atlantic, examines African intellectuals who worked to transform and radicalize the study of Africa in academic and intellectual centers around the Atlantic.
+My first book project, The Black Star LInes, examines African intellectuals who worked to transform and radicalize the study of Africa in academic and intellectual centers around the Atlantic.
 In exile after first president Kwame Nkrumah’s ouster in 1966, they sought to foreground the struggles of Africans and peoples of African descent for political, social, and economic independence within academic scholarship.
 This reshapes existing accounts of Ghanaian intellectuals which argue that they were most important in the years between 1957 and 1966.
 In fact, after 1966 these intellectuals moved away from the more Ghana-centric focus of scholarship of the earlier period and, forced to think conceptually outside of Ghana, adopted a more regional and global scope.
 Everywhere they worked, they promoted versions of Nkrumah’s ideas while also reshaping them in light of their interactions with intellectuals in their host countries.
 Through archival and oral research, my project traces the networks that these scholars established and the consequent shifts in their intellectual focus.
 My cases include the Dakar-based African Institute of Economic Development and Planning, Black Studies programs in the US, and political and cultural projects to foment Black consciousness in Grenada and Suriname.
 Through this work, these intellectuals helped knit a new type of pan-Africanism, one that saw Africa and its diaspora as a terrain of unified political action and intellectual research.
 Neither the importance of this network in these crucial transnational intellectual shifts nor their relevance to Ghanaian intellectual history has been previously recognized.

 Field Research Sites: Ghana, England, Senegal, Grenada, Trinidad & Tobago, France, and Suriname